PrestaShop/docs/development/components/form/_index.md

 ## Introduction

-With Symfony, `Forms` are built, rendered and handled in separate layers.
-Several concepts are involved, such as form building, providing data to forms, validating data, persisting data submited by forms, rendering forms, ...
+Symfony's `Forms` system separates the construction, rendering, and processing of forms.
+This involves multiple key concepts, including form creation, data provision, validation, data persistence from submitted forms, and form rendering.

 - [`Controllers`](#controllers) - Handles all logic for the `Form`
 - [`FormBuilder`](#form-builder) - Builds the `Form`, and provide data to the `Form`